Recommended tire pressure for GMC Canyon

 It is important to maintain proper tire pressure for GMC Canyon tires.
 Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
-Check GMC Canyon tire pressure regularly, and monitor GMC Canyon tire inflation levels to avoid overinflated or underinflated tires.
+Check GMC Canyon tire pressure regularly, and monitor GMC Canyon tire inflation levels to avoid driving with overinflated or underinflated tires.

-If you replace GMC Canyon original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for your new tires on your GMC Canyon.
-Tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
+If you replace GMC Canyon original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your GMC Canyon.
+GMC Canyon tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.

 GMC Canyon replacement tires must have equal or greater speed rating compared to the original equipment tires if your GMC Canyon speed capability is to be maintained.
 It is recommended that tire installers refer to the GMC Canyon owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If GMC Canyon replacement tires have a lower speed rating than GMC Canyon original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your GMC Canyon replacement tires have a lower speed rating than the original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.

 If your GMC Canyon is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.